airshipit/images/ironic/README.md

 [ironic](https://docs.openstack.org/ironic/latest/) serving image.

 This serves the ironic image that is used by metal3.
-To build the image run build.sh with necessary environment variables.
+To build the image run build-image.sh with necessary environment variables.